refinedev/refine/documentation/docs/core/hooks/auth/useResetPassword.md

 ```

 :::tip
-If promise returned from `resetPassword` is resolved with nothing, app won't be redirected to any route by default.
+If the promise returned from `resetPassword` is resolved with nothing, app won't be redirected to any route by default.
 :::

 :::caution